How to Treat a Poisoned Dog or Cat

 For pets that shouldn't or can't vomit, your veterinarian may give your pet an anesthetic to flush the stomach.
 Gastric flushing removes a large amount of material, and removes materials that are slow to exit the stomach.
 Veterinarians will not use this technique with convulsing pets, or with pets that swallowed caustic materials such as bleach or petroleum products.

 After being poisoned, your pet's liver and kidneys may be affected.
 Antioxidants, herbs, homeopathics, and liver supplements that benefit the liver and kidneys help these damaged organs heal.
 Omega 3 fatty acids will help control inflammation.
-Examples of products that may help include T-Relief Tablets, Be Well for Dogs, Be Well for Cats, and Denosyl.
+Examples of products that may help include T-Relief Tablets, Be Well for Dogs, and Denosyl.

 The ASPCA (American Society for Prevention of Cruelty to Animals) has an Animal Poison Control Center open 24 hours a day, 365 days a year for pet poison-related emergencies.
 Your pet's veterinary clinic is also an excellent place to get help.
 Keep the clinic's phone number on your refrigerator for emergencies.